adh30/Sphygmocor-Reservoir/README.md

 ## The script

-batch\_res\_v14 runs a matlab script that calculates reservoir and excess pressure according to the methods described in Davies et al.[1] for Sphygmocor© derived files.
-A few minor changes have been made since v10 as listed above.
-An improved algorithm for fitting the reservoir in diastole has been used since kreservoir v13 -- this excludes upstrokes at the end of diastole from the fit (presumed to be due to the next beat).
+bRes_sp is a matlab script that calculates reservoir and excess pressure according to the methods described in Davies et al.[1] for Sphygmocor© derived files.
+A few minor changes have been made since the original description.
+An improved algorithm for fitting the reservoir in diastole is now used  -- this excludes upstrokes at the end of diastole from the fit (presumed to be due to the next beat).
 This results in lower values for P∞ and slightly different values for other reservoir parameters.
 The program assumes that the first element of the pressure P corresponds to the end diastolic pressure in the arterial pressure waveform; i.e. the time of minimum P just before the rapid rise in P during early systole.

 ## Using the script